 Let’s talk about free play.
-As children start preschool earlier and earlier and play becomes less of a priority, we’ve seen the backlash.
+As children start preschool earlier and earlier and play becomes less of a priority, we see the backlash.

 Many parents are worried their children aren’t getting enough free play, while others are pushing play-based learning, particularly for toddlers and preschool children.